Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

-The Doctor's grip tightening on his sonic to the point where it made cracking sounds as he watched her flounce off; Jack hurried to grab his hand and pull the sonic to safety.
+The Doctor's grip tightened on his sonic to the point where it made cracking sounds, as he watched her flounce off.
+Jack hurried to grab his hand and pull the sonic to safety.

-"Hey now," he said hastily, watching the Doctor's lip curl into a snarl.
+"Hey now," he said, watching the Doctor's lip curl into a snarl.
 "Relax, Doc."

 "Need something in the TARDIS," he heard himself grunt, before he hurled himself onto his feet and sprinted with anger-fuelled speed back to the ship.

-Once everything in the room was broken — even the stone pedestals on which the knickknacks had been displayed — the Doctor sank to his knees in the debris, cradling his head in his hands as his sanity began creeping back, dragging with it the horror at what he'd just done, the utter fear at what this godforsaken jealousy was turning him into, and the ever-so-maddening truth that this would continue because he would never ever have Rose Tyler for his very own and—
+Once everything in the room was broken—even the stone pedestals on which the knickknacks had been displayed—the Doctor sank to his knees in the debris.
+He cradled his head in his hands as his sanity began creeping back, dragging with it the horror at what he'd just done, the utter fear at what this godforsaken jealousy was turning him into, and the maddening truth that this would continue because he would never ever have Rose Tyler for his very own and—

 "Doc, you've gotta tell her," Jack sighed.
 "This is borderline insanity."